1st Edition

 Catriona O’Toole is a Chartered Psychologist and Associate Professor at Maynooth University Department of Education.

-Sinéad McGilloway is Professor of Family and Community Mental Health and Founder Director of the Centre for Mental Health and Community Research at Maynooth University in Ireland.
+Sinéad McGilloway is a Professor of Family and Community Mental Health and Founder Director of the Centre for Mental Health and Community Research at Maynooth University in Ireland.

-Stephen Phillips is an independent researcher who has co-authored four books on Montessori and human development.
+Stephen Phillips is an Independent Researcher who has co-authored four books on Montessori and human development.